Parametric-Resonance Production of QCD Axions

-Parametric resonance redefines the QCD axion dark matter target by significantly enhancing the relic abundance for masses above $10^{-5} \,\text{eV}$.
-If misalignment alone explains the observed dark matter density, parametric resonance raises the preferred axion mass from $\sim10\,\mu$eV to $39\,\mu$eV and $192\,\mu$eV for $\theta_0 = 1.3$ and $2$, respectively—masses exceeding the sensitivity of current haloscope experiments.
+The resonant amplification could shift the preferred QCD axion dark matter target above $10^{-5} \,\text{eV}$.
+If misalignment alone explains the observed dark matter density, the resonance raises the preferred axion mass from $\sim10\,\mu$eV to $39\,\mu$eV and $192\,\mu$eV for $\theta_0 = 1.3$ and $2$, respectively—masses exceeding the sensitivity of current haloscope experiments.
 These preferred values for 100\% dark matter remain subject to cosmological uncertainties in plasma modeling and primordial perturbations.

 For low masses ($m \ll 10\,\mu$eV), a smaller $\theta_0$ is typically assumed.
 From Eq.~\ref{eq:matheiu_parameters}, the parameter $q \propto {\rm d}m^2/{\rm d}T$, so a smaller axion mass quadratically reduces the pumping efficiency, suppressing resonance effectiveness in this regime.
-If misalignment accounts for only a fraction of the relic abundance (as between the 10\% and 100\% DM lines in Fig.~\ref{fig:relic_density}), parametric resonance provides sufficient density boosts at $10^{-4}-10^{-5}\,\text{eV}$ to meet observational requirements.
+If misalignment accounts for only a fraction of the relic abundance (as between the 10\% and 100\% DM lines in Fig.~\ref{fig:relic_density} ), the resonance provides sufficient density boosts at $10^{-3}-10^{-5}\,\text{eV}$ to meet observational requirements.

-To summarize, we demonstrate in this Letter that mass parametric resonance seeded by primordial perturbations provides a natural and robust mechanism for cosmic QCD axion production as dark matter.
-This process predicts an upward shift in the axion mass window, overcoming underproduction inherent to homogeneous misalignment scenarios in genuine QCD axion models.
-We present the first comprehensive treatment of mass-oscillation-driven field evolution, showing that parametric resonance band maps predict recurring growth episodes where energy is transferred from the plasma environment into axion populations.
-Analysis via Mathieu-type simplification during resonance windows reveals reoccurring strong energy transfer at larger axion masses and lower $k$.
-Since environmental modulation is intrinsic to plasma physics, this advocates parametric resonance as an inevitable, inflation-seeded phenomenon for QCD axions and a broadly applicable mechanism for light bosonic dark matter production.
+To summarize, this Letter shows that mass parametric resonance seeded by primordial perturbations provides an efficient process for cosmic QCD axion generation.
+This process shifts the preferred QCD axion dark matter mass window upward, because additional axion population can be generated even when the misalignment contribution is small.
+We present a comprehensive treatment of mass-oscillation-driven field evolution, showing that the resonant band maps predict recurring growth episodes where energy is transferred from the plasma environment into axion populations.
+Analysis via Mathieu-type simplification during the resonant interval reveals periodic amplification of axion modes at larger axion masses and lower $k$.
+Since temperature perturbations are an intrinsic feature of the cosmological plasma, this advocates parametric resonance as an inflation-seeded phenomenon for QCD axions and may also apply to other light bosonic dark matter production.

 \textit{Acknowledgments.} The authors thank Nadir Ijaz for assistance with numerical implementation.
 This work was supported in part by the National Natural Science Foundation of China (Grant No. 12447105).